 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

-ISSA College of Exercise Science Plans to Effectively Combat Unauthorized Distribution of Copyrighted Material; Student Sanctions
+Lionel University Plans to Effectively Combat Unauthorized Distribution of Copyrighted Material; Student Sanctions

 The institution will also provide for vigorous enforcement and remediation activities for those students identified through the University Digital Millennium Copyright Act policy as potential violators or infringers of copyright.

 Disciplinary sanctions may be imposed on students identified as violators or infringers of copyright.
 Sanctions will be based on the seriousness of the situation and may include remediation based on a comprehensive system of graduated responses designed to curb illegal file sharing and copyright offenses through limiting and denial of network access or other appropriate means.
-These sanctions may be in conjunction with additional sanctions through the College’s Student Code of Conduct, or other College policy applicable to the particular situation.
+These sanctions may be in conjunction with additional sanctions through the University’s Student Code of Conduct, or other University policy applicable to the particular situation.

 Financial Aid consists of grants and loans provided by the federal government to those who can demonstrate eligibility.
 Each type of aid has specific eligibility requirements.
 Qualifying students may be eligible for more than one type of aid.